Mercedes A-Class hatchback - Engines, drive & performance

 The single plug-in hybrid model of the A-Class range, the A 250 e, offers 215bhp from a turbocharged 1.3-litre petrol engine mated to a 75kW electric motor.
 Mercedes claims a pure-electric driving range of 42 miles, with enough instant torque to give it a hot hatch like 0-62mph time of 6.6 seconds.
 On the road, the A 250 e is quiet and refined when running on pure-electric power at speeds of up to 87mph.
 The 1.3-litre petrol engine can sound a little coarse when it’s in use and you work it hard.
 The car’s top speed is 146mph.

-The small diesel is also impressively smooth and refined – more so than the larger four-cylinder diesels found in many more expensive Mercedes – and works well with the seven-speed automatic gearbox.
+The A 180 d is also impressively smooth and refined – more so than the larger diesels found in many more expensive Mercedes – and works well with the eight-speed automatic gearbox.
 This is slick and responsive to change gears, so much so that we doubt the six-speed manual will be as well suited to the car.